-Smithsonian Global Health is committed to enhancing the One Health knowledge and scientific resources of developing nations.
-SGH trains veterinarians, public health professionals, and other stakeholders at the human-wildlife interface in order to improve access to and engagement in modern One Health techniques.
+The Smithsonian's Global Health Program is committed to enhancing the One Health knowledge and scientific resources of developing nations.
+SGHP trains veterinarians, public health professionals, and other stakeholders at the human-wildlife interface in order to improve access to and engagement in modern One Health techniques.
 Training topics include infectious disease surveillance strategy and response implementation.
-Veterinarians from SGH apply extensive expertise gained in captive animal care at the Smithsonian’s National Zoo to the health and sustainability of wildlife populations around the world.
-SGH is also dedicated to integrating multimodal diagnostics and veterinary pathology into disease prevention and conservation.
+Veterinarians from SGHP apply extensive expertise gained in captive animal care at the Smithsonian’s National Zoo to the health and sustainability of wildlife populations around the world.
+SGHP is also dedicated to integrating multimodal diagnostics and veterinary pathology into disease prevention and conservation.

 Ethiopia: Filoha Field Site, Awash National Park